 In the case of long code definitions, or when viewing Freeze Frame data, a small arrow is shown in the upper/lower right-hand corner of the code display area to indicate the presence of additional information.
-Use the (a) and (b) buttons, as necessary, to view the additional information.
+Use the rightarrow buttons, as necessary, to view the additional information.

 The Diagnostic Tool will display a code only if codes are present in the vehicle's computer memory.
 If no codes are present, a "No Enhanced DTC's are presently stored in the vehicle's computer" is displayed.
-Press the M button to return to the Main Menu.
+Press the FF/M memory button to return to the Toyota/Lexus Enhanced menu.

-- 3. If more than one code was retrieved press the DTC button, as necessary, to display additional codes one at a time. - Whenever the Scroll function is used to view additional codes, the Diagnostic Tool's communication link with the vehicle's computer disconnects.
-To re-establish communication, press the POWER/LINK ▷ ₺ button again. - 4.
-When the last retrieved DTC has been displayed and the DTC button is pressed, the Diagnostic Tool returns to the "Priority" Code. - To exit the enhanced mode, press the SYSTEM MENU 5 button to return to the System menu.
-Use the UP 6 and DOWN 5 buttons, as necessary, to highlight Global OBD, then press the ENTER 6 button to return to the Global OBD2 mode.
+- If more than one code was retrieved press the DTC SCROLL button, as necessary, to display additional codes one at a time. - Whenever the Scroll function is used to view additional codes, the Diagnostic Tool's communication link with the vehicle's computer disconnects.
+To re-establish communication, press the POWER/LINK (constrained button again. - 4.
+When the last retrieved DTC has been displayed and the DTC SCROLL button is pressed, the Diagnostic Tool returns to the Toyota/Lexus Enhanced menu. - To view additional enhanced DTCs, repeat steps 1 through 4, above. - To exit the enhanced mode, press the FF/M dutton.
+The Diagnostic Tool returns to the OBD2 DTC screen.